imteekay/programming-language-research/research/experiments/typescript/README.md

   - "if condition is false" container
     - `x` with type `number`
   - `x` again with type `string | number`
+    - it should check all the flow nodes because it's possible `x` has been changed by different conditionals
+      - return statements
+      - mutation
+      - casting

 The `binder` diagnostics show errors like: